chielk/dndmake/README.md

 Summary
 -------
+Generate a D&D human with a gender and a height and weight based on the gender.
-Generate a random human with height, weight according to D&D, hair and eye colour, and a personality based on the Big Five personality traits.
+Furthermore they have a hair and eye colour and a personality based on the five-factor model (FFM), which influences their alignment.
+Gender, height, weight and alignment can also be influenced or forced through arguments.
-The alignment of the human is based on its personality traits with a random component.
-Command-line arguments can force some aspects of the person.

 Usage
 -----